Fujifilm XH2 review

-I’ve completed my tests on a final production body and have made two separate reviews for you: one focused on the X-H2 for stills photography, and the second for videography.
-As always I’ve made videos of both below, but if you prefer to read a written version, keep scrolling!
+I’ve completed my tests on a final production body and have made three videos for you: the first is an overview of the camera including a look around the body, while the second is focused on the X-H2 for stills photography, and the third concentrates on videography.
+As always, if you prefer to read a written version, keep scrolling!

 Fujifilm X-H2 overview